canned-ice/08-sql-intro-and-postgres/candice-brai-jason/README.md

 ## Change Log

 08-23-2018 12:45pm - Application now has a fully-functional express server supported by a local postgres, with GET and POST routes for the book resource.

+08-24-2018 11:23pm - Fixed server.js so that the database would post to kilovolt rather than user.
+Added whiteboard photos of server.js.

 ## Credits and Collaborations